 Radon gas decays into radioactive particles that can get trapped in your lungs when you breathe.
 As they break down further, these particles release small bursts of energy.
 This can damage lung tissue and lead to lung cancer.
 Not everyone exposed to elevated levels of radon will develop lung cancer.
 And the amount of time between exposure and the onset of the disease may be many years.

 Radon is a radioactive gas.
 It comes from the natural decay of uranium that is found in nearly all soils.
 It typically moves up through the ground to the air above and into your home through cracks and other holes in the foundation.
 Your home traps radon inside, where in can build up.
 Any home may have a radon problem.
 The means new and old homes, well-sealed and drafty homes, and homes with or without basements.
 60% – 70% of homes in Spokane and 60% – 80% of homes in Northern Idaho are estimated to have elevated radon levels.
-Elevated levels of radon gas have been found in homes in your state.
+Elevated levels of radon gas have been found in homes in every state but Hawaii.

 Advanced Radon Technologies: